MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 ## Add a website or Power Apps link to a step

-You can add a website link or a Power Apps link to a step:
+You can add a website link or a Power Apps link to a step.

 - Add a website link so that operators can see and interact with information outside of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 For example, you might want to provide a link to a parts diagram, parts inventory system, analytics dashboard, or information about Internet of Things (IoT) sensors.
 Website links let authors create a seamless workflow for operators.